 It’s always a good idea to have a number in mind when it comes to applying for funding.
 This number isn’t random, nor is it a ‘nice to have’.
-Rather it’s an amount you have researched in relation to a particular thing you would like to achieve in your business like buy a piece of equipment, negotiate a deal size with a vendor, run a marketing campaign or do a renovation.
+Rather it’s an amount you have researched in relation to a particular thing you would like to achieve in your business like buying a piece of equipment, negotiating a deal size with a vendor, running a marketing campaign, or doing a renovation.
 Understanding the intricate Rands and Cents of your requirement will help you nail down what is realistically needed upfront when applying for the loan.
 It will also ensure that you ask for the correct amount in order to get the job done properly the first time.

 2. The main sources of funding are not necessarily what you expect

-There are lots of ways to fund your small business: You can use personal debt, commercial debt, approach friends or family, try crowdfunding or use an alternative funding product like a merchant cash advance.
-Debt implies that you pay back the original amount to the lender with agreed interest.
-Investors however, don’t require the money to be paid back, but will invest in exchange for a percentage of the business.
-If you opt for a investor, try find one that brings something more than money to the table like time, access to a useful network or operational expertise.
-If you opt for debt, try find a lender that works well with the niche of your business so that you don’t put yourself under unnecessary stress.
-For example a merchant cash advance is specifically designed for retailers and repayments work directly in line with your turnover
+There are lots of ways to fund your small business: You can use personal debt, commercial debt, approach friends or family, try crowdfunding, or use an alternative funding product like a merchant cash advance.
+Debt implies that you pay back the original amount to the lender with the agreed interest.
+Investors, however, don’t require the money to be paid back but will invest in exchange for a percentage of the business.
+If you opt for an investor, try to find one that brings something more than money to the table like time, access to a useful network, or operational expertise.
+If you opt for debt, try to find a lender that works well with the niche of your business so that you don’t put yourself under unnecessary stress.
+For example, a merchant cash advance is specifically designed for retailers and repayments work directly in line with your turnover

 3. Traditional loans require collateral